Lift, tuck, enhancement …

 - Body lift: Body lifts are often performed on patients who have lost significant amounts of weight and seek treatment for the extra, loose skin that has been left behind.
 The procedure lifts and removes excess or sagging skin in the midsection and lower body.

 - BOTOX® Cosmetic: This injectable liquid solution is made with botulinum toxin type A. When injected, BOTOX inhibits movement of muscles that cause wrinkles and fine lines between the eyebrows, across the forehead, and at the corners of the eyes (crow’s feet).
-Dysport® is an alternative treatment that offers similar results.
+Dysport® and Jeuveau™ are alternative treatments that offer similar results.